jvino/cluster-hpc-gpu-guides/docs/interactive_services/jupyterhub-recas-users.md

 Notebook/Lab served through this service can access your files and directories stored in the ReCaS-Bari storage (based on GPFS distributed file system) and use high performance GPUs to speed up the execution of your application.

 Only registered users can access to this service.
-In the request section there are information how to request the service.
+In the request section you can find information how to request the service.

 ## 2 Access to the service